krumbunny/page.js/Readme.md

   $ bower install visionmedia/page.js
   ```

+## Local changes by Ken

+Every so often some local things need to be done

 ## Running examples

   To run examples do the following to install dev dependencies and run the example server: